trans-travel/trans-travel/us/ms.md

  * Public accommodation access is not protected for trans people in Mississippi.
  * If [2004 SB2753](https://legiscan.com/MS/bill/SB2753/2024) is signed by
-   the government, trans and intersex people will be required to use bathrooms according to sex assigned at birth within publicly (any level of government) owned facility (updated May 4, 2024).
+   the governor, trans and intersex people will be required to use bathrooms according to sex assigned at birth within publicly (any level of government) owned or operated educational facility (updated May 6, 2024).
+This may apply to university-run hospitals, stadiums, etc.
  * It is likely Black women, lesbian women, muscular women, and tall women will face harassment in facilities in Mississippi, even if these women are cis (non-trans).
 These women should also use extreme caution in